smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/readme.md

 * file_list: 		Array file objects:

   * file_name: File name
-* message: 		Processing messages, including debug from topoJSON
+* message: 			Error message
+* diagnostic:		Diagnotic message
 * fields: 			Array of fields; includes all from request plus any additional fields set as a result of processing

 E.g. Posting a ZIP file: